workadventure/workadventure/docs/maps/api-reference.md

 getMap(): Promise<ITiledMap>
 ```

-Return a promise of an ITiledMap that contains the JSON file of the map plus the property set by a script.
+Returns a promise that resolves to the JSON file of the map.
+Please note that if you modified the map (for instance by calling `WA.setProperty`, the data returned by `getMap` will contain those changes.

 Example :
 ```javascript